2020 Open Days – Cancelled

 Tees Cottage Pumping Station Attractions

-Tees Cottage has Lancashire Boilers from 1902, a 1904 steam powered Beam Engine and a 1914 Gas Engine, all in operation and still pumping water from the River Tees (although no longer supplying the town’s water!)
-We also have a Blacksmith’s Shop, where demonstrations are usually given, and a Miniature Railway, with rides provided by Cleveland Association of Model Engineers for a small additional charge.
+Tees Cottage has Lancashire Boilers dating from 1902, a 1904, steam powered, Beam Engine and a 1914 Gas Engine, all in operation and still pumping water from the River Tees (although no longer supplying the town’s water!).
+We also have a Blacksmith’s Shop, where demonstrations are usually given, and a Miniature Railway, with rides provided by the Cleveland Association of Model Engineers for a small additional charge.
 Refreshments are available in our Tea Room or you can bring a picnic to enjoy in our grounds.